 CONSULTING A MEDICAL HERBALIST

-Your first consultation with a Medical Herbalist will last up to forty five minutes, during which time the Medical Herbalist will build up a picture of you and your health by:
+Your first consultation with a Medical Herbalist will last up to forty five minutes and can be either in person or by telephone, Skype or Facetime.
+During this inital consultation your Medical Herbalist will build up a picture of you and your health by:

 - Taking your full case history

 - Finding out about any medication or supplements you use